Drag Race France: Contestants

+Since 2023, there has been a total of 30 contestants featured in Drag Race France.

 Series overview

 Season 1 (2022)

+In November 2021, the production company for RuPaul's Drag Race confirmed that a French adaptation is in the works with casting calls.
+In early March 2022, it was announced that French drag queen Nicky Doll, will host the French adaptation.
+In June 2022, Entertainment Weekly revealed the first ten contestants for its first season.
 The first season of Drag Race France began airing on 25 June 2022, on France.tv Slash in France and World of Wonder's streaming service WOW Presents Plus internationally.
 The season ran for 8 episodes and concluded on 11 August 2022.
 La Grande Dame and Soa de Muse made the final, and Paloma was the winner of the first season.